ddaghan/update-children/README.md

     newChildButton, // It does not replace the button, and keeps the text content.
 Only updates onclick ]);

+// Update children with our method again
-const newNewChildButton = document.createElement('button');
+// It only updates DOM elements and attributes when necessary. const newNewChildButton = document.createElement('button');
 newNewChildButton.appendChild(document.createTextNode('click me'));
 newNewChildButton.onclick = () => alert(2);